Modern Continental: Investigation

-During the period after the ceiling panel collapse a memo allegedly written in 1999 by John J. Keaveney, a former Modern Continental employee to his Project Manager warning of the potential for failure of the hanger system was sent to the Boston Globe.
-Keaveney recently said that he sent it to the Globe with a current Modern Continental employee's name and office address on the envelope because he feared the consequences if it were known that he provided the newspaper with the memo.
-"I was worried about the repercussions and that it might affect my family and my livelihood," Keaveney said.
+During the period after the ceiling panel collapse, a memo allegedly written in 1999 by John J. Keaveney, a former Modern Continental employee, to his Project Manager warning of the potential for failure of the hanger system was sent to the Boston Globe.
+Keaveney said that he sent it to the Globe with a current Modern Continental employee's name and office address on the envelope because he feared the consequences if it were known that he provided the newspaper with the memo.
+"I was worried about the repercussions and that it might affect my family and my livelihood," stated Keaveney.

 Bankruptcy

 On June 23, 2008, Modern Continental filed for Chapter 11 bankruptcy in federal court in Boston.